 Formatting the Bullets in a Bullet Chart

-This topic describes how you can format the bullets in a bullet chart.
+This topic introduces how to format the bullets in a bullet chart.

-- Right-click any bullet in the bullet chart and select Format Bullet from the shortcut menu or double-click any bullet in the chart.
-Designer displays the Format Bullet dialog box.
+- Right-click any bullet in the bullet chart and select Format Bullet from the shortcut menu, or double-click any bullet in the chart.
+The Format Bullet dialog appears.

 - In the Fill tab, set the color pattern to fill the bullets.

-In the Featured Measure Color List box, first decide whether to define the color pattern on the featured measures themselves by using the Self Settings check box: when Self Settings is unselected (the default behavior), Designer synchronizes the color pattern that you specify here with the Pattern List property on the chart object in the Report Inspector, which data markers of other subtypes can also apply if the chart is a combo chart; when you select Self Settings, it indicates that the color pattern is private to the current data markers themselves (the bullets in this case), which Designer remembers and applies to the data markers of a new type automatically if later you change the type of the chart.
-Then, specify the color pattern as follows: set the color and the transparency of the color to fill all the featured measures (to change the color, select the color indicator and select a color from the color palette, or type the hexadecimal value of a color in the text box); if you want to apply different colors to the featured measures, select Vary Colors by Color List, then select Color List to specify the color pattern for each featured measure in the Color List dialog box.
+In the Featured Measure Color List box, first decide whether to define the color pattern on the featured measures themselves by using the Self Settings checkbox.
+When Self Settings is unchecked, the color settings specified here will be synchronized to the Pattern List property on the chart object in the Report Inspector, which can also be applied by data markers of other subtypes if the chart is a combo chart.
+Then specify the color and the transparency of the color schema to fill all the featured measures (to change the color, select the color indicator and select a color from the color palette or input the hexadecimal value of a color directly in the text box).
+If you want to make the featured measure colors vary, check Vary Colors by Color List, then select the Color List button to specify the color pattern for each featured measure in the Color List dialog.

-In the Comparative Measure Color List/ Qualitative Ranges Color List box, specify the color and the transparency of the color to fill the selected comparative measures/qualitative ranges in the same data series, or select Color List to specify the color pattern for comparative measures/qualitative ranges in the same data series respectively.
+In the Qualitative Ranges Color List box, specify the color and the transparency of the color schema to fill the selected qualitative ranges in the same data series, or select the Color List button to specify the color pattern for qualitative ranges in the same data series respectively.

-- Skip the Data Label tab because Designer does not support displaying data labels in bullet charts.
+- Skip the Data Label tab since data labels are not supported on bullet chart.

 - For a bullet chart in a library component, you can define web behaviors on the bullets in the Behaviors tab.

-You can select Add to add and define more web behaviors; to delete a web behavior, select it and select Remove.
-You can also select a web behavior and select Move Up or Move Down to adjust the order of the behaviors, then at runtime, when an event that is bound with more than one action happens, JDashboard triggers the upper action firstly.
+To add more web behaviors, select and define them as required; if a web behavior is not required, select it and select .
+Select or to adjust the order of the behaviors, then at runtime when an event that has been bound with more than one action happens, the upper action will be triggered first.

-- Select OK to accept the changes and close the dialog box.
+- Select OK to accept the changes and close the dialog.